Probate in Illinois – What to do When a Family Member Dies

 - Discuss the problem with the funeral home.
 They deal with this issue regularly and may be able to help.

 - If the person who died had a small estate (no real estate and less than $100,000 in assets) you may be able to access their accounts quickly through a document known as a small estate affidavit.
-A lawyer can help you with that process.
+A lawyer from the real estate litigation law firm can help you with that process.

 What is an Executor?